ydsingh/alexa/resources/intents-and-slots/general/letters-slot/README.md

 Sometimes a customer needs to say letters to input a code (e.g. tracking number).
 This slot type helps when those values are individual letters instead of words.

+> **WARNING** This slot is the combination of various phonetic alphabets, so there could be words that overlap with other slot values or sample utterances, including built-in's.
+(E.g. "william" is likely to be part of the AMAZON.US_FIRST_NAME built-in slot.)
+Be sure to review and remove any conflicting values.

 We strongly recommend that you use the slot type name of **COOKBOOK_LettersSlotType** so that you know that you based the slot type on content from the Alexa Cookbook and can return here to refresh/update your slot type with any newly added utterances.

 ## List of Utterances